-Programmable Waypoints Preprogrammed Waypoints

-User-configurable location coordinates.
-Fixed location coordinates:
+Programmable Waypoints Preprogrammed Waypoints User-configurable location coordinates.
+Fixed location coordinates: Home Emergency Last Known Location Destination Only the alias is editable, not the coordinates.
+The Home and Destination coordinates are editable.

-Home

-Emergency

-Last Known Location

-Destination

 Coordinates can be deleted one at a time, or all at once.
 Coordinates cannot be deleted.

-Note:

-The radio automatically exits the feature, if the feature inactivity timer is enabled, when the radio is left idle and the timer expires.
+Note: The radio automatically exits the feature, if the feature inactivity timer is enabled, when the radio is left idle and the timer expires.
 You will hear the Menu Inactive Exit Tone upon feature exit.